-The old capital of Japan offers a very fine selection of temples and gardens.
+Kyoto, the old capital of Japan offers a very fine selection of temples and gardens.
 The Historic Monuments of Ancient Kyoto is also a world heritage.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Official title: Historic Monuments of Ancient Kyoto (Kyoto, Uji and Otsu Cities)